aroberge/reeborg/docs/en/weakness.rst

-Ideally, there should be a simple single-file (zipped) containing a all relevant files that could be used to make a copy of the entire site on a school's website.
-This has not been done yet.
+Ideally, there should be a simple single-file (zipped) containing a all relevant files that could be used to make a copy of the entire site on a school's website: this could be required by some schools which limit access to a small number of external sites.
+However, I have not received any such request yet.

 Feedback for programming errors could be improved